eras/conman/README.txt

   2.2  Copy the caman.cgi file to a directory accessible by your web server,
        i.e. Apache HTTPD.
 We'll call this directory INSTALLPATH.
   2.3  Select a location (path) under your web server where the application
-       should be visible, i.e. /cablemanager.
+       should be visible, i.e. /ConnectionManager.
 We'll call this location LOCATION.
   2.4  Enable running CGI programs in your web server.
-  2.5  Select a directory where the CableManager stores its database.
+  2.5  Select a directory where the ConnectionManager stores its database.
 This
        directory must be writable by the web server.
 The default is INSTALLPATH.
   2.6  Edit the settings (script name and database location) in the